-- > Health and well-being improved access to and affordability of nutrition, health care, hygiene, water and sanitation - Physical infrastructure improved access to and affordability of energy and housing - Economic welfare safe employment offering a living wage and opportunities for advancement, access to finance and improved standards of living - Opportunity and empowerment improved access to and affordability of education and information technology
+- > Health and well-being improved access to and affordability of nutrition, health care, hygiene, water and sanitation. - > Physical infrastructure improved access to and affordability of energy and housing. - > Economic welfare safe employment offering a living wage and opportunities for advancement, access to finance and improved standards of living. - Opportunity and empowerment improved access to and affordability of education and information technology.

-As at 31 December 2023, the Fund held 41 companies.
-All companies (100%) were contributing to at least one human development pillar and, in total, were making 118 contributions to the pillars.
+As of 31 December 2024, the Fund held 65 companies.
+All companies (100%) were contributing to at least one human development pillar and, in total, were making 183 contributions to the pillars.

-Number of companies contributing to each pillar
+Number of contributions made by the companies to each pillar

-Visit our website to read more on this topic:
+Visit our website to read more on this topic: # stewartinvestors.com - including small changes to the pillars for 2025

-stewartinvestors.com